Referred pain examples, Causes of neuropathic pain and Pain control mechanisms

 Mechanism

-The higher centers have the ability to block pain at the spinal cord at the level of the second-order neurons, The most important areas which comprise the pain control system are:
+The higher centers can block pain at the spinal cord at the level of the second-order neurons, The most important areas which comprise the pain control system are:

 1. The periaqueductal grey area around the aqueduct of Sylvius in the midbrain and pons (mainly enkephalinergic neurons).